This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Ambush Predators

-- Masterful camouflage: blending into surroundings
+- Masterful camouflage: Blending seamlessly into their surroundings.

-- Lightning-fast strikes: catching prey off guard
+- Lightning-fast strikes: Catching unsuspecting prey off guard.

 Lowland Swamp Areas